MehdiTAZI/Cloud-Datalake-Spikes/AWS/lambda/readme.md

 6 - Check that on that the trigger on S3 is activated

 7 - Copy / Past the lambda function

+8 - You can test using the TestEvent Lambda functionality